 - Account – Keyring Identity Hash of the Member uploading the Attachment to Channel

 - Encrypted Blob – Cipher text version of the Attachment content

 - Blob Size – Length of Encrypted Blob

 - Digest – Checksum of Encrypted Blob

 All network traffic used in Semaphor is SSL/TLS with ephemeral keys and certificate pinning (this is in addition to the application layer signage and encryption.)

-In order to provide end users with Push Notifications of "direct mentions" in various conversation threads, while still maintaining Zero Knowledge.
+In order to provide end users with Push Notifications of “direct mentions” in various conversation threads, while still maintaining No Knowledge.
 Push Notifications are send via the following method:

 - A Message is composed

 - The mentions are associated with known users